 The NPT Review Process

-The Treaty allows for the Parties to gather every five years to review its operation.
-At the 1995 Review and Extension Conference, the Parties extended the Treaty indefinitely and formalized the practice of convening a Review Conference every five years, as well as holding Preparatory Committee meetings during each of the three years preceding a RevCon.
-Learn More»
+The Treaty allows for the Parties to gather every five years for the NPT Review Conference (RevCon) to review its operation.
+NPT Preparatory Committee (PrepCom) meetings are held during each of the three years preceding a RevCon.
+Learn More »